OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 To implement your shared folder and shared mailbox scenarios, use Microsoft Graph to access additional mailbox information and resources.
 For example, you can use Microsoft Graph to [get the contents of an Outlook message that's attached to a message](/graph/outlook-get-mime-message#get-mime-content-of-an-outlook-message-attached-to-an-outlook-item-or-group-post) in a mailbox where a user has delegate access.
 For guidance on how to use Microsoft Graph, see [Overview of Microsoft Graph](/graph/overview) and [Outlook mail API in Microsoft Graph](/graph/outlook-mail-concept-overview).

 > [!TIP]
-> To access Microsoft Graph APIs from your add-in, use MSAL.js nested app authentication (NAA) (currently in preview).
+> To access Microsoft Graph APIs from your add-in, use MSAL.js nested app authentication (NAA).
 To learn more, see [Enable SSO in an Office Add-in using nested app authentication (preview)](../develop/enable-nested-app-authentication-in-your-add-in.md).

 ## Limitations